UK Driving Test Pass Rate Statistics for 2026

 What is the age pass gap in UK driving tests in 2026?

-Candidates under 25 pass at 52.0 percent on average; candidates 25 to 34 pass at 44.7 percent; candidates 35+ pass at 36.4 percent.
-The age pass gap between under-25 and over-35 is 15.63 percentage points, the largest single demographic gap in the dataset.
-The proposed explanations include neuroplasticity and skill-acquisition rate differences, increased risk aversion in older candidates manifesting as over-cautious driving (which marks as fault), and lower private practice hours among older candidates with less family-car access.
-The over-35 cohort needs roughly 60 to 80 hours of formal lessons versus 40 to 50 for under-25s.
+17 year olds pass at 60.75 percent on average in 2024-25; candidates 18-24 pass at 50.77 percent; candidates 25 to 34 pass at 45.12 percent; candidates 35-44 pass at 40.08 percent; candidates 45+ pass at 36.44 percent.
+The age pass gap between 17 year olds and the 25-34 cohort is 15.6 percentage points; the full gap from 17 year olds to the over-45s is around 24 percentage points, the largest single demographic gap in the dataset.
+The proposed explanations include exposure to driving environments before the test (private practice during the L-plate period), skill-acquisition rate differences, and lower private practice hours among older candidates with less family-car access.
 See /research/pass-rate-by-age.

 How many UK driving test attempts does the average candidate take in 2026?